Electrical Audio

 Electrical Audio is a recording facility founded in Chicago, Illinois by musician and recording engineer Steve Albini in 1997.
 Hundreds of independent music projects have been recorded there.
-Unlike most producers, Albini refuses to take any royalties from musicians who record at the studio.
+Unlike most producers, Albini refused to take any royalties from musicians who record at the studio.

 Founded during an era of increasing popularity for digital recording, Electrical Audio was unusual for using only analog recording technology, including mixing consoles, tape recorders and many outboard sound effects.
 The rooms are also designed to offer natural reverberation rather than adding the quality in post-production.

 In a 2007 post on the studio's message board, the studio's technician Greg Norman revealed that the studio had acquired a Pro Tools rig for computer-aided recording and editing, saying it had become "as important to have as a piano".
-Norman also went on to write that Albini, who dislikes digital recording, "won't be recording with [Pro Tools].
+Norman also went on to write that Albini, who disliked digital recording, "won't be recording with [Pro Tools].
 So don't ask him about it."